motheblackcat/lk/README.md

 Known Issues:

-- Remove duplicated instances of kept gameobjects (player, player UI)
 - Player can attack while using an Sweapon
 - Attack sound played with no animation when spamming (check if attack is registered)
 - Damage boost on enemy (jump while taking damage)

-Other notes and things to check or test:
+TBD:

-- Add keys to Sweapon UI?
+- Add keys to Sweapon UI (currently only arrows)
-- Add extra equipments such as speed boots, double jump necklace, etc?
+- Add extra equipments such as speed boots, double jump necklace, etc
-- Should SWeapons usage be limited?
-(Magic?
+- Should SWeapons usage be limited (Magic?
 Ammo?)
-- Different impact animations depending on type of weapon / target?
+- Different impact animations depending on type of weapon / target
-- Instantiate enemy corpses for easier control / death animations (simple animated sprite)?
+- Instantiate enemy corpses for easier control / death animations (simple animated sprite)
+- Bigger sword to fix attack clunky feel
+- Reduce life bar and daggers size in UI (temp UI)
+- Hide UI during scene tansitions
+- The fixed duration for attack and throw should be set according to the animation clip length
+- Rain follows cam (move origin instead of transform or make it global)
+- Global audio logic (is the implementation of an audio manager worth)

+TBC:

 - Check enemy death mecanics as it sometimes seems delayed
-- Bigger sword to fix attack clunkiness?
-- Reduce life bar and daggers size in UI
 - Make auto start dialogs per npc instead of global from the UI (from player npc detection?)
-- Hide UI during scene tansitions?
-- The fixed duration for attack and throw should be set according to the animation clip length?
-- Rain follows cam (move origin instead of transform? or make it global?)
 - Check audio logic for enemies ex: "Destroy (gameObject, source.clip.length)"
-- Check global audio logic (is the implementation of an audio manager worthwhile?)
 - Refactor player attack (add more control while making it simpler)
 - Warning on animation param "watch" on npcs